Overview

 3. Characteristic withdrawal syndrome OR feeling the need to consume caffeine to avoid withdrawal symptoms.

 Because caffeine is commonly used around the world, it can be difficult for people to think of it in terms of a stimulant drug, although it is.
-While some individuals can consume large amounts of caffeine without adverse effects, others may notice both short-term and long-term caffeine -induced problems.
+While some individuals can consume large amounts of caffeine without adverse effects and caffeine use disorders, others may notice both short-term and long-term caffeine -induced problems.

 While the term caffeine use disorder has not yet been added to the Diagnostic and Statistical Manual of Mental Disorders as an official diagnosis, more studies are examining how the overuse of caffeine can negatively impact the body and lead to significant impairment of function or caffeine-related distress.